 Birmingham City Football Club Community Trust is required to collect and use certain types of information.
 We are committed to being transparent about how we collect and use this personal data and to meeting our data protection obligations.

-This policy applies to the personal data of job applicants, employees, workers, contractors, volunteers, apprentices and former employees.
-This data and information is referred to as HR-related personal data.
+This policy applies to the personal data of job applicants, employees, workers, contractors, volunteers, apprentices, and former employees.
+This data and information are referred to as HR-related personal data.

 The Trust has appointed Ryan Chamberlain, Business and Compliance Manager, as the person with responsibility for data protection compliance within the Trust.